Hire in India

 |16.||Christmas Day||December 25th|

-- As a general practice in India, most employers provide 10 public holidays, but the number varies from state to state.
-For example, in Maharashtra state, the number of public holidays are 8 per calendar year; 4 of which must be the above with “*”.
+As a general practice in India, most employers provide 10 public holidays, but the number varies from state to state.
+For example, in Maharastra state where GoGlobal is located, the number of public holidays are 8 per calendar year; 4 of which must be the above with “*”.